Skip to main content

 Gross accrued VAT decreased by 10.8% (Table 4.2), showing a smaller deceleration than that recorded by net accrued VAT.
 Thus, in 2020 the gross VAT / accrued VAT ratio increases compared to the ratios observed in the previous five years, a period in which they remained stable, since Customs VAT began to be settled in 2015 through self-assessments (Graph 4.3).

-The drop in gross accrued VAT was more intense in the quarterly returns, associated to a greater extent with activities most affected by the slowdown in activity and consumption: from 3.8% reached in 2019 to -11.5% in 2020.
+The drop in gross accrued VAT was more intense in the quarterly returns, associated to a greater extent with activities most affected by the slowdown in activity and consumption: from 3.8% in 2019 to -11.5% in 2020.
 For their part, monthly declarations, which group together Large Companies, groups and other operators covered by the monthly refund and import VAT regime, decreased by 10.4% (3.4% in 2020).

 VAT refunds fell by 4.1% in 2020 (-1.3% for annual refunds and -3.1% for monthly refunds).
-The drop in annual returns is due to the lower amount requested for the 2019 financial year, most of which were paid in 2020, with a faster completion rate than the previous year.
-In the case of monthly returns, the decrease is explained both by the lower amount requested in fiscal year 2020, to which is added a slower rate of realization, and by the lower amount paid in fiscal year 2019, after the advance payment of these requests reached the previous year.
-Refunds due to regional adjustments also decreased significantly (-16.3%), weighed down by the halt in activity.
+The drop in annual refunds is due to the lower amount requested in 2019, most of which was paid in 2020, with a higher rate of completion than that achieved in the previous year.
+In the case of monthly refunds, the decrease is explained both by the lower amount requested in the 2020 financial year, coupled with a slower pace of completion, and by the lower amount paid in the 2019 financial year, following the advance in the payment of these requests reached the previous year.
+Refunds from tax adjustments also fell significantly (-16.3%), affected by the halt in activity.